koldinger/Tardis/README.md

 Running the Client
 ==================
 Should probably run as root.
-Basic operation is thus: tardis [--port <targetPort>] [--server <host>] [--ssl] /path/to/directory-to-backup <more paths here>
+Basic operation is thus: tardis [--port <targetPort>] [--server <host>] /path/to/directory-to-backup <more paths here>
-Use the --ssl if your connection is SSL enabled.
-If you wish encrypted backups, add the --password or --password-file options to specify a password.
+If you wish encrypted backups, add a password (via the --password, --password-file, or --password-prog options) to enable encryption.
+Note that passwords can be added at a later point, and the database encrypted at that point, but it is a very slow operation.

+On your first backup, add the --create flag to initialize the backup set.
 Your first backup will take quite a while.
 Subsequent backups will be significantly faster.

 Once you have an initial backup in place, put this in your cron job to run daily.
-You can also run hourly incremental backups with a -H option instead of the -A above.
-Adding --purge to your command line will remove old backupsets per a schedule of hourly's after a day, daily's after 30 days, weekly's after 6 months, and monthly's never.

 Note on Passwords
 =================